MichaelAquilina/S4/README.rst

 This is compressed (currently using gzip) to save space and increase performance when loading.

+If you are curious, you can view the contents of an index file using the `s4 ls` subcommand or you can view the file directly using a command like `zcat`.

 NOTE: Deleting this file will result in that folder being treated as if it was never synced before so make sure you *do not* delete it unless you know what you are doing.